Tony O'Reilly: Ireland

-British Lions
+British and Irish Lions

 O'Reilly toured twice with the British Lions, on their 1955 tour to South Africa and their 1959 tour to Australia and New Zealand.
 He made his debut for the Lions on 26 June 1955, scoring two tries against a Northern Universities XV.
 He played 15 games during the 1955 tour, scoring 16 tries.
 This included hat-tricks against a North Eastern Districts XV on 20 July and Transvaal on 23 July.
 He also played in all four Tests against South Africa, making his Test debut on the right wing before a crowd of 95,000 at Ellis Park on 6 August.
 He scored a try in the Lions 23–22 victory.
 He scored another try in the fourth Test on 24 September.

 On the 1959 tour, he played a further 23 games and scored 22 tries.
 This included a hat-trick against King Country/Counties on 19 August.
 He played in all six tests, two against Australia and four against New Zealand.
 He scored tries in the two test wins against Australia and in the first and fourth tests against New Zealand.
 His total of 38 tries for the Lions on two tours remains a record.